brantr/astr-119-section-assignments/README.md

 ## Here are your instructions:

 * Look at the Issues tab.
 Find your name in the list of issues, and note the corresponding issue number.
+If you don't see your name, scroll down to click "Next" to advance the page or try searching your name in the search field.
 * Go to the Code tab, and create a branch "firstname-lastinitial-section".
 * Upload a python program called "hello-world-firstname-lastinitial.py"